 Watch out your belongings

 Pay attention to your personal belongings such as phone and money as pickpocketing is quite common especially in crowded and touristy areas.
-Don’t show off a large amount of money and have it spread out in different pockets, preferably with a zip or even a fanny pack.
+Don’t show off a large amount of money and have it spread out in different pockets, preferably with zip or even a fanny pack.

 You can also wear some safety clothes and carry pickpocket proof travel gear to feel safer and less worried especially in busy areas.
 Click here for more details on products and current prices.